gemigon/optimizing-superintelligence-framework/README.md

 To get up to speed quickly on this project, start with the core principles contained in the first 4 modules listed in the [INDEX](INDEX.md).
 The founding documents for this project were initially sourced from the TOR network in 2008.

-Communications can be directed to the project curator (gemigon at gmx dot com).